ethereum/consensus-specs/specs/merge/client-settings.md

 Except under exceptional scenarios, this setting is expected to not be used.
 Sufficient warning to the user about this exceptional configurable setting should be provided.

+### Override terminal block hash

+To allow for fork coordination around a specific PoW block, clients must also provide `--terminal-block-hash-override` as a configurable setting.
+The value provided by this setting takes precedence over the pre-configured `TERMINAL_BLOCK_HASH` parameter.

+Except under exceptional scenarios, this setting is expected to not be used.
+Sufficient warning to the user about this exceptional configurable setting should be provided.